ognjenjevremovic/pretty-easy-dates/README.md

     now = dates(pastDate);
 ```
 *Important:*
-There's a limit of a maximum number of days in the past and future that you can traverse (this is mostly set due to "**why not** *reason*", as I assume no one is a timetraveler here, right?).
+There's a limit of a maximum number of days in the past and future that you can traverse (this is mostly set due to "**why not** *reason*", as I assume no one is a time traveler here, right?).
-The boundries are set to 10 years in both directions; 10 years in back in time and 10 years to the *future*.
+The boundaries are set to 10 years in both directions; 10 years in back in time and 10 years to the *future*.

 ### 3. Array parameter supplied
-If you'd like to get multiple outcomes for past or future dates, aswell as the current date and time you can provide an array of values:
+If you'd like to get multiple outcomes for past or future dates, as well as the current date and time you can provide an array of values:
 ```javascript
 var timeframes = ['last week', 'tomorrow'],
     times = dates(timeframes);